how it works · plain English

 § 03 · context in layers

-What changes fast, what changes slowly, what never changes — kept separate.
+What changes fast, what changes slowly, what barely changes.

 static